pavelccz/flexbox_sass_rails/README.md

 Extra large [xl]: 1920px and more
 ```

 Usage of breakpoints is very simple to make your project responsive.
-Each class containing the interval abbreviation will only add the styles to the element if the viewport width is within the interval.
+Each class containing the media query range abbreviation will only add the styles to the element if the viewport width is within the media query range.

 **Exception!** There is one class excluded from the responsive classes, `fb-layout-fill` can only be set regardless of the viewport's width.